When a person eats something, their body converts the carbohydrates and sugars in the food into a simple sugar called glucose.

-Potatoes are a starchy vegetable, which means that they contain a lot of carbohydrates and can raise a person's blood sugar levels.
+Potatoes are a starchy vegetable.
+They contain carbohydrates which will increase a person's blood sugar levels.

 In this article, we examine whether people with diabetes can eat potatoes.
-We also cover which types of potato are better, the best ways to prepare and cook potatoes, and general dietary tips for people with diabetes.
+We also look at which types of potato are better for blood sugar, how to prepare and cook potatoes, and general dietary tips for people with diabetes.

 Potatoes and diabetes

-Only eating foods with a low or medium GI can help a person control their blood sugar levels.
-While some varieties of potato do have a high GI, other factors can balance this out, including the portion size and method of preparation.
+Eating foods with a low or medium GI can help a person manage their blood sugar levels.
+While some varieties of potato do have a high GI, other factors can balance this out.

-Another consideration is the cooking method.
-Deep or shallow frying potatoes in certain oils and fats, such as animal fats, can make them high in saturated and trans fats, which can increase the risk of heart disease.
-Fats are also high in calories, which may be a consideration for people trying to maintain a healthy weight.
+Another important consideration is the cooking method.
+Deep- or shallow-frying potatoes in certain oils and fats, such as animal fats, can increase their saturated and trans fat content.
+This might increase the risk of heart disease, especially in people with diabetes who already have an increased risk of cardiovascular disease.

 The best way to prepare potatoes is to boil or steam them.
 Both boiled and steamed potatoes are rich in vitamins, minerals, and fiber but very low in fat, sugar, and salt.

 It is best to eat potatoes as part of a balanced, healthful meal.
-Other meal components, such as low GI foods, fiber, lean protein, and healthful fats, can help balance a meal out.
+Eating potatoes alongside low-GI foods that provide fiber, lean protein, and healthful fats can help balance the nutritional benefits of a meal.

-Eating high-fiber foods is beneficial as these help control blood sugar levels and increase the feeling of fullness.
-Low GI foods can include other non-starchy vegetables.
+Eating high-fiber foods can help a person moderate blood sugar levels and increase their feeling of fullness after a meal.
+Low-GI foods can include other non-starchy vegetables.

-Carisma potatoes, a variety of white potato, are another lower GI option.
-Russet potatoes are high GI, so it is best to eat them in small quantities.
+Carisma potatoes, a variety of white potato, are another lower-GI option.
+Russet potatoes are high-GI, so people should limit the amount they eat.

-The preparation and cooking methods that a person uses can affect both the GI and the nutritional content of potatoes.
+The preparation and cooking methods a person uses might affect both the GI and the nutritional content of potatoes.